mongare-k/alx-system_engineering-devops/0x00-shell_basics/README.md

-command that prints the absolute path name of the current working directory Command to display the contents list of your current directory Command that changes the working directory to the user’s home directory
+command that prints the absolute path name of the current working directory Command to display the contents list of your current directory Command that changes the working directory to the user’s home directory Command to display current directory contents in a long format